Chrysler Town & Country (minivan): Engines

 Both the 3.8 L and 4.0 L engines were paired with Chrysler's 62TE 6-speed automatic transmission with variable line pressure (VLP) technology (See Ultradrive#62TE).
 This transmission is standard with the new (2011 on) 3.6 L V6 engine.

 Safety

-In the NHTSA's New Car Assessment Program crash testing, the 2010 Chrysler Town & Country achieved a five star (top safety) rating in several categories.
+In the National Highway Traffic Safety Administration (NHTSA)'s New Car Assessment Program crash testing, the 2010 Chrysler Town & Country achieved a five-star (top safety) rating in several categories.